garrandall/popular-music-data/tracks/how-much-love-survivor.md

 Don't deny that part of you
 That's been dying for it too

-(chorus)
---How do I know if I give you too much
+How do I know if I give you too much
 Will I scare you away
 How do I know when to leave you alone
 When to beg you to stay
---I wanna know
+I wanna know
-Just how much love does it take
---to get to you
+Just how much love does it take to get to you
 I stand here ready to break
---Tell me, tell me
+Tell me, tell me
---How much love does it take
+How much love does it take

 Moment to moment
 I don't know where it stands